jjoishi/SpringBoot/Tutorials/1. Spring - The Big Picture/README.md

    Spring Core serves as the foundational module upon which other key areas of Spring Framework are built.
 Spring core provides different features like - internationalization support, validation support, data binding support, type conversion support, etc. However, the main focus of Spring Core is **Dependency Injection**.

    **Dependency Injection** - A real world object, say computer, has various other dependencies, say hard disk, memory, etc. The computer object can `fulfill its own dependency` much like buying a laptop that does not allow any modifications to the specs.
 Otherwise, the computer object may `declare its dependencies` - much like buying an assembled computer which can be configured by choice.
-Depending on itself created tightly coupled systems whereas declaration makes the system loosely coupled and more flexible to change.
-9The second choice is dependency injection). **Spring core is a dependency injection container** - developers develop each module independently, and when a project declares a module dependency, Spring core glues it all together.
+Depending on itself creates tightly coupled systems whereas declaration makes the system loosely coupled and more flexible to change (The second choice is dependency injection). **Spring core is a dependency injection container** - developers develop each module independently, and when a project declares a module dependency, Spring core glues it all together.

 * **Web** :
    Spring Web is a framework for handling web requests.
 It provides two functions to achieve that-
    * **Spring Web MVC**

       Let us first understand what a Java Servlet is.
 A Java Servlet is an object that takes in the request and generates a response.
 The servlet APIs are the ones that take web requests when they hit the web server, and pass the request to the application for further processing.
 Once processed, the servlet API also forwards the response to the web server to be served to the client.
 However Servlets are considered to be low level APIs.
 Hence they are difficult to use and manage because developers on the business logic side have to interact directly with these low level APIs, and code using it can become easily disorganized.
       `Web Server` -> `Servlet API` -> `Business Logic`.